jvpeluso/SMS-spam-classifier/README.md

 ### Train/Test split and baseline

 The data is split into a 7:3 train/test ratio.
-Then, only the basic features created previously for the EDA phase, we create a basic Logistic Regression model and check its performance with a cross-validation score process, just to know where we stand before developing more tunned models.
+Then, only the basic features created previously for the EDA phase, we create a basic Logistic Regression model and check its performance with a cross-validation score process, just to know where we stand before developing more tuned models.
 The results were the following:

 Metric | Score
 --- | ---